 Being a long time member of various open source communities (Linux kernel, openSUSE and others), I have a personal interest in seeing OpenStack becoming a leading cloud infrastructure.
 In my professional life, I ran an engineering organizations that are in charge of developing, building and running cloud infrastructure.
 (See the keynote at the Folsom Design Summit at http://vimeo.com/41449373 and http://de.slideshare.net/laurabeckcahoon/deutsche-telekom-12607469 for some details.)
 I built the OpenStack platform behind DT's Business Marketplace, worked with Huawei to build and run an OpenStack engineering team in Europe, built Open Telekom Cloud, ran the Cloud & Storage Engineering departments at SUSE.

-Since Dec 2018, I'm responsible for the Cloud and Storage Departments in SUSE R&D.
+From Dec 2018--Jan 2020, I was responsible for the Cloud and Storage and internal IT in SUSE R&D.

 I was leading the architecture, community and consulting teams in Deutsche Telekom's Open Telekom Cloud Team before.

-Before joining DT end of 2011 I was a long-time contributor to the Linux kernel, which also gave me the privilege of building up and leading SUSE Labs and work with a number of great engineers in- and outside my company, contributing to the success of the Open Source technology.
+Before joining DT end of 2011 I was a long-time contributor to the Linux kernel, leading SUSE Labs and working with many great engineers, contributing to the success of Open Source.